1. Purpose of policy

-This policy applies to all staff, other individuals working on behalf of the University, students and visitors.
+2.2 This policy is to be read in conjunction with the Copyright – Procedures.
+This policy and supporting procedures applies to all staff, other individuals working on behalf of the University, students, and visitors.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness:

-Takedown notice means a notice issued by a copyright owner, or nominated agent acting on their behalf, outlining alleged unlawful activity on a network or online environment.
+Takedown notice means a notice issued by a copyright owner, or nominated agent acting on their behalf, outlining alleged unlawful activity on the University’s networks or online environments

 4. Policy Statement

 4.1 As a creator and user of copyright material, the University is committed to upholding copyright law under the provisions of the Act.
 All staff, other individuals working on behalf of the University, students, and visitors should be familiar with the provisions of the Act and must comply with copyright law and this policy.